 All newly-synthesized polypeptides have to be folded into their three-dimensional structures to be functional.
-Many proteins have to reach destinations other than cytosol, the site where protein synthesis occurs.
-In addition, a majority of proteins constantly undergo post-translational modification in response to a wide variety of cellular signals.
-Therefore, understanding mechanism and regulation of protein folding, protein translocation and protein processing is an integral part of modern molecular and cell biology.
-In addition, errors in these processes cause diseases ranging from Alzheimer's to Diabetes.
+Many proteins have to reach destinations other than the cytosol, the site where protein synthesis occurs.
+In addition, a majority of proteins undergo post-translational modification in response to a wide variety of cellular signals.
+Therefore, understanding the mechanism and regulation of protein folding, protein translocation, and protein processing is an integral part of modern molecular and cell biology.
+In addition, errors in these processes cause diseases ranging from Alzheimer's to diabetes.
 Protein folding and processing is one of the major research focuses in our department.
-Faculty in this area engage in a number of research topics including the unfolded protein response; structure and function of molecular chaperones; heat shock response; protein misfolding in aging and disease; bacterial type III secretion; yeast pheromone processing; protein transport in the secretory pathway; protein targetting and organelle biogenesis.
+Faculty in this area engage in a number of research topics including the unfolded protein response, the human blood clotting system, the structure and function of molecular chaperones, the heat shock response, protein misfolding in aging and disease, yeast pheromone processing, protein transport in the secretory pathway, protein targeting, organelle biogenesis, and protein design and engineering.

-Determining the role of molecular chaperones and disulfide catalysts in protein folding and experimental evolution of protein folding.
+Roles of molecular chaperones and disulfide catalysts in protein folding; experimental evolution of protein folding